 Lasko 6435 Designer Series Ceramic Oscillating Heater

 This Lasko 6435 Designer Series Ceramic Oscillating Heater makes our list for two reasons: it’s stylish and it gets insanely good reviews.
 Finding a space heater with perfect reviews is a dream, but this comes pretty close.

-Some Cons– Like I mentioned, this thing isn’t perfect, but most of the issues are preferential.
+Easy Controls– I love that this Lasko heater has a remote!
+That means you can sneakily and quietly adjust the temperature from afar, without waking up a napping baby.
+It has electronic controls, so no knobs or mysterious dials to try to figure out.
+You can easily set a 1, 2, or 3-hour timer.
+There is a high heat setting, a low heat setting, and an auto thermostat setting.
+Some Cons– As I mentioned, this thing isn’t perfect, but most of the issues are preferential.
 The unit itself works great!
-It doesn’t have an auto off feature if it tips over.
-It also doesn’t have cool touch exterior, especially the grill portion where the air comes out.
+It doesn’t have an auto-off feature for tip-over protection.
+It also doesn’t have a cool-touch exterior, especially the grill portion where the air comes out.
 The lights can be bothersome if you want a totally blacked-out nursery.
-Finally- the thermostat works in 5 degree increments, so it’s not an exact temperature.
+Finally- the thermostat works in 5-degree increments, so it’s not an exact temperature.
 And be warned- this thing draws a lot of electricity and needs proper outlets so that it doesn’t burn up the cord.

 Otherwise, this fan is quiet, works well, and heats a small room with no problems!

 Honeywell 360 Degree Surround Heater with Fan Forced Technology